ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/composer.md

 laravel@server$ sudo swapon /swapfile
 ```

-To make the swap file permanent, you need to add an entry in the `/etc/fstab` file.
+If you want to permanently keep the swap file, you need to add an entry in the `/etc/fstab` file.
 To do this, open `/etc/fstab` and at the bottom (carefully!) place the following line:

 ```bash
 # Place this line at the bottom of /etc/fstab
 /swapfile none swap defaults 0 0
 ```

+If you won't need the swap file after installing Composer, you can disable the swap file with `swapoff` (after installing Composer!), remove any relevant entries from `/etc/fstab`, and delete the swap file.

 ## Install Composer